Welcome

 After finishing my studies at UCLA for a master’s degree in English literature, I worked as an advertising copywriter in downtown Los Angeles.
 In my mid-twenties I went to TEEN magazine in Hollywood as an editorial assistant and while there started an advice column for teen girls, followed not long after by a column for teens in the Riverside Press Enterprise newspaper.

-I continued to teach writing, reading and literature—first at Riverside City College, then Oxnard College and finally Santa Monica College.
+I continued to teach writing, reading and literature at the college level.
 From those years of teaching experience came the chance to co-author a series of reading improvement workbooks with Wanda Maureen Miller, a fellow teacher and cherished friend.
-We could not have imagined the series would still be going today and the two main books of the series now in their 5th edition.
-In 1982, my first novel, The Jews, was published, and in the following years came a variety of articles for professional publications and local newspapers.
+The two main books of the series—titled Reading Faster and Understanding More—evolved through five editions.
+In the midst of textbook writing, my first novel, The Jews, was published, and in the following years came a variety of articles for professional publications and local newspapers.

 While living in central Mexico in the 90s, I initiated another column, La Cara del Pueblo (The Face of the Town), for a newly-formed bilingual newspaper, El Independiente.
 The column featured interviews with everyday people in the town—a fruit-and-vegetable seller with a stall in the market, a motorcycle cop, a housemaid with an alcoholic husband, a Nahuatl-speaking artist for whom Spanish was a second language.